eveninglily/DifferIntegral-Mathematica/README.md

 # FractionalDerivatives
-Fractional Derivatives package for Mathematica
+Fractional Derivative package for Mathematica

 # Math Background
-Fractional derivatives generalize the idea of the derivative to real numbers.
-This means we can take the 1/2 derivative, 2.4th, etc.
+Fractional calculus transforms the derivative from a discrete operation into a continuous one, allowing us to take the `q`th derivative for any real number q.

 # Code
 This main function, `FracD`, aims to be completely interchangable with `D`.